krdheeraj51/aws-labs/aws-cloudformation/Lab 5/README.md

 - Key Pair Name: Select an existing EC2 key pair from the dropdown (or create one in EC2 first).
 - Click Next.

-6. Configure Stack Options (Keep Default)
-- Leave all settings as default.
-- Click Next.

-7. Review and Create the Stack
+6. Review and Create the Stack

 - Review the stack details and ensure everything looks correct.
 - Scroll down and check the I acknowledge that AWS CloudFormation might create IAM resources box (only if your template has IAM roles).
 - Click Create stack.

-8. Monitor Stack Creation
+7. Monitor Stack Creation

 - In the CloudFormation > Stacks section, find your stack (DependsOnLab).
 - Click on it and go to the Events tab.